Experience your creative side

 - There are powerful transfer effects that benefit the development of the individual in personal, social and intellectual domains.
 It benefits language development, literacy, numeracy, creativity, social skills, concentration, team-? work, fine motor coordination, self-confidence and emotional sensitivity.

-The Lonely Guitar on the Wall
+Then why the Lonely Guitar on the wall?

 All the above are agreeable statements but why then are there so many guitars hanging up on our home walls, songs that have never been finished or even played, dreams forgotten?

 I believe that eagerness to learn and self-expression succumbs to the traditional learning process based upon the imitation of others.
-In traditional education, we only learn how to play other people´s music in the manner they believe it should be played.
+In traditional education, we only learn how to play other people’s music in the manner they believe it should be played.

 This embarks the student on a very slow, frustrating learning process that rewards only those who can imitate others.